 Applications for the Television Production and Broadcast Journalism Bursary are considered against the following criteria:

 Enthusiasm for television - We are interested in applicants' career aspirations and their passion for television.
-Is there anything else that demonstrates commitment to a TV career?
+Any experience you have gained related to television is also useful.

 Motivation - We want to support individuals who will make the most of the opportunities presented by this bursary and are keen to be active members of the RTS.